 30. We note with satisfaction that the Aarhus Convention and its Protocol continue to lead and inspire actions to promote democracy and the rule of law in environmental matters across the globe.
 They offer solid legal frameworks for promoting human rights relating to the enjoyment of a safe, clean, healthy and sustainable environment, and drive the development of national legislation and practice towards a common set of international standards, bringing about positive changes that would otherwise not occur.
 In this regard, the effective provision of product information to help consumers to make informed choices for their health and the environment, including with regard to the lifecycle of products and sustainability, is critical.
 Furthermore, given the prevalence of global production and supply chains, adherence to such standards for pollutant release and transfer registers is the key to the reduction of releases and transfers across the globe.

-31. We reiterate our invitation to interested States to accede to the Convention and its Protocol, and to apply their provisions in the meanwhile, and we stand ready to offer our experience and knowledge in this regard.
+31. We [welcome the accession of Guinea-Bissau to the Aarhus Convention and] reiterate our invitation to interested States to accede to the Convention and its Protocol, and to apply their provisions in the meanwhile, and we stand ready to offer our experience and knowledge in this regard and facilitate the accession.